Coronavirus and OCD

 Transcranial Magnetic Stimulation or TMS

 Transcranial Magnetic Stimulation or TMS is a pioneering solution to OCD diagnosis.
 It’s a minimally-intrusive practice that involves electrical stimulation to relax your brain areas, which trigger obsessions and impulses.
-Obsessive-compulsive behavior is more than merely a problem about and handling orderliness, and TMS can successfully treat it.
+Obsessive-compulsive behaviour is more than merely a problem about and handling orderliness, and TMS can successfully treat it.

 Remember being compassionate to yourself and everyone around you.
 It is not a straightforward job.
 To help keep the mind and body healthy, allow room for mental recovery, relaxing, and physical exercise.
-Try taking out time to indulge in your favorite activities or hobbies that bring you joy and happiness.
+Try taking out time to indulge in your favourite activities or hobbies that bring you joy and happiness.

 Controlled Social Media Usage